Serena-Tang/Forest-Fire-Detection/README.md

 1. @andre3racks Andreas Anglin; @Geoffrey-Harper Geoffrey Harper; @nicholasroethel Nicholas Roethel.
 2. Thank you for the awesome teamwork
-3. My previous repo were messed up, didn't know how to fix so I had to rebuild everything on this new account.
+3. My previous account contet were messed up, didn't know how to fix so I had to rebuild everything on this new account.